 Before Bill McCartney made football relevant at Colorado, he was an assistant coach at Michigan — also his native state.
 So it was more than special when McCartney's 1994 Buffaloes walked out of The Big House with one of the most dramatic victories in the history of the stadium.
 As time expired, Michael Westbrook got behind the pack in the end zone to cradle Kordell Stewart's tipped 64-yard toss with no time left on the clock, stunning the crowd of more than 106,000.

-More than 35 years later, "The Play" or "Stanford Band Play" is still somewhat indescribable.
+"The Play" or "Stanford Band Play" is still somewhat indescribable.
 It made do-or-die lateraling of the ball vogue.
-Games — as we've seen on the this list — actually continue to be won on such instances.
-But there still might not be a crazier finale to a game in any sport, considering the circumstances.
+Games — as we've seen on this list — actually continue to be won on such instances.
+But there might not be a crazier finale to a game in any sport, considering the circumstances.
 The laterals, missed penalties and Cal's Kevin Moen excitedly smashing into a Stanford trombonist, all made for a memorable legacy.

 Known as the "Hail Flutie," it was the play that pretty much won Boston College quarterback Doug Flutie the Heisman Trophy.
 It's also one of the greatest plays in all of sports history.
 The diminutive Flutie became a legend when his last-second scramble and 60-plus-yard heave into the end zone at the Orange Bowl was caught by buddy Gerard Phelan.
 The score, which officially covered 48 yards, capped an Eagles comeback victory over the mighty Hurricanes.